Commissioners tell City Manager Mike Roberto that his job is in jeopardy after another controversy hits City Hall.

-Commissioners told Roberto this week that his job was in jeopardy after another controversy rocked City Hall _ leaving one top administrator out of a job, another suspended and the city manager trying again to explain perks given to employees.
+Commissioners told Roberto last week that his job was in jeopardy after another controversy rocked City Hall _ leaving one top administrator out of a job, another suspended and the city manager trying again to explain perks given to employees.

-Roberto spent time this week meeting with his top staff about the importance of public records laws and communication, working on a severance package for Deputy City Manager Rick Hedrick and investigating why and how Hedrick's employment contract was improperly altered twice.
+Roberto spent time last week meeting with his top staff about the importance of public records laws and communication, working on a severance package for Deputy City Manager Rick Hedrick and investigating why and how Hedrick's employment contract was improperly altered twice.

 In March, Hedrick told human resource administrator Paul O'Rourke to reduce the number of extra vacation days Hedrick was to receive this year from 30 to 10.
 The two agreed to change the contract back about two weeks ago to restore the extra 30 days.
 Both changes were done improperly according to state law.